modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 ## In the GUI

-In a dialog, a tool may hide the keyword `break` from the users and present them only an empty input field, not showing the inherited modification.
+In a dialog, a tool may hide the keyword `break` from the users and present them only an empty input field, not showing the overridden modification.
-Then, there needs to be a possibility to remove it again to get back the inherited modification.
+Then, there needs to be a possibility to remove it again to get back the overridden modification.

 # Use cases